Efficient Follow-up of Marketing Leads – Overlooked Part of Marketing Analytics

 marketing teams spend a lot of time and energy at continuously optimizing the performance of MQLs with the sole purposes of driving higher MQL to opportunity conversion

 the leading indicator for driving pipeline growth.
-To progress a customer from MQL to SQL stage of the funnel, there is 1 aspect of the MQL performance optimization that most of the marketing and marketing analytics teams either overlook or do not spend nearly enough time at understanding and that
+To progress a customer from MQL to SQL stage of the funnel, there is 1 strategic aspect of the MQL performance optimization that most of the marketing and marketing analytics teams either overlook or do not spend nearly enough time at understanding and that

 unless at the same time we continuously optimize the follow-up strategy around these MQLs, we will not be able to realize the full impact of all the effort that goes into discovering and qualifying the leads that marketing teams generate.